golemfactory/golem-docs/src/pages/docs/creators/common/requestor-provider-interaction.md

 {% alert level="info" %}

-You can read more about payment process [here](/docs/golem/payments).
+You can read more about the payment process [here](/docs/golem/payments).

 {% /alert %}